Complexo Desportivo da Covilhã

 Complexo Desportivo da Covilhã (Covilhã Sports Complex) is a multi-use stadium in Covilhã, Portugal.
 The Complexo Desportivo da Covilhã stadium holds 3,000 seats and the entire space has also infrastructure for volleyball, badminton and athletics (there's a track in the stadium).
 It also has several support equipment for the practice of professional and amateur sports.
-It was inaugurated in July 2003.
+It was inaugurated on 27 July 2003.
 It has been used for football matches and was a home stadium of SC Covilhã football team for several years between 2005 and 2014.

-Portugal national football team
+Portugal national team matches

-2010

 The following national team matches were held in the stadium as preparations for the World Cup 2010.